 Even though we are facing a surreal existence right now, staying positive and realising there are benefits to staying in quarantine (beyond saving lives) is important for our mental wellbeing.
 Reduction in pollution

 The first major benefit to the world gradually being put on lock down has been shown in China where pollution has been greatly reduced, the earth is healing itself and is a great sight to behold. maybe this experience will teach the world and make us realise the changes we need to make to keep our planet alive.
 More time with your family

 I think most of us will agree that we are always wishing for more family time, we look forward to our weekends/holidays and time off with our family.
 This is probably the only time in our lives that we will be asked to stay home, embrace this time we have been given, there are plenty of fun things you can do at home as a family, from playing games to crafting, baking cakes to watching films, enjoy it whilst you can.
 Time to get jobs household done

 I bet each of us have a little (or large) list in our heads of jobs we have been wanting to do around the house if only we had the time ,well now we do!
 Its time to de-clutter, have a spring clean, fix that flickering light, paint the lounge and do a little gardening.
 Find or ignite a new interest

 How many times do we wish to have more time to take on a new hobby, learn a new language, bake and cook more?
 There are so many things we could do with this extra time at home, use your time wisely and you will come out of this having gained more than just feeling refreshed from all the extra sleep.

-Please everyone stay safe, look after your family, stick to the rules and hopefully we can save lives, we all have a part to play.
+Please everyone stay safe, look after your family, stick to the rules and hopefully we can save lives and go back to normality as soon as its safe, we all have our part to play